CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

-Three hundred statistically-independent realizations (\gls{ie} random scatterers) were simulated for each imaging configuration, identically to the simulated dataset (\cref{sec:experiments:imaging-configurations, sec:experiments:data-generation,sec:experiments:simulation-phantoms}).
-Images were reconstructed identically, using the same normalization factors~(\cref{sec:experiments:simulated-dataset}).
+Three hundred statistically independent realizations (\gls{ie}, random scatterers) were generated identically to the simulated dataset (\cref{sec:experiments:dataset}).
 An additional normalization factor was evaluated on the average of all \gls{uq} test images such that the reconstructed gradient would fit (on average) the prescribed one.
-This factor was applied to all images of each imaging configurations (\gls{ie} also before inference).
+This factor was applied to all images of each imaging configurations (\gls{ie}, also before inference).
 No renormalization was applied after inference.
-All metrics were evaluated separately for each of the \num{\numtestsetsize} realizations.
-Both the mean value and standard deviation were computed for each metric through all independent realizations.